ADD CONDITION

 It is used for temporary relief of minor aches and pains of muscles and joints, including conditions like arthritis, simple backache, bursitis, tendonitis, muscle strains, muscle sprains, bruises, and cramps.

-How should I use the patch?
+How do I use the patch?

 What should I do if I experience irritation or redness?